WorldAfterCapital/WorldAfterCapital/References.md

 Wenger, A. (2017a, July 31). _VPNs and Informational Freedom._ Continuations by Albert Wenger. https://continuations.com/post/163632347545/

 Wenger, A. (2017b, March 24). _Government Just Gave Your ISP Even More Power: You Can Take it Back!_ Continuations by Albert Wenger. https://continuations.com/post/158773876945/

-White, A. (2021, May 4). _Credit card debt in the U.S. hits all-time high of $930 billion—here’s how to tackle yours with a balance transfer._ CNBC. https://www.cnbc.com/select/us-credit-card-debt-hits-all-time-high/

 White, R. (2019, October 7). _Ancient Maya Canals and Fields Show Early and Extensive Impacts on Tropical Forests._ UT News. https://news.utexas.edu/2019/10/07/ancient-maya-canals-and-fields-show-early-and-extensive-impacts-on-tropical-forests/